-Musician Michael Kollwitz is a Stickman, but he’s no drummer.
-He is one of very few living musicians who have mastered an instrument called “The Chapman Stick,” and for the past forty years, he has stayed true to his mission to bring The Stick’s unique music to as many people as he can.
-He may have been born under a lucky star, or it might have been good old serendipity, but in the 1970’s, Michael was fortunate to cross paths with The Stick’s inventor, Emmett Chapman.
-With a gift from his father, he purchased his very own Stick.
-To Michael’s delight, Emmett was more than willing to take him under his wing and the two embarked on a teacher-student journey that has lasted that has lasted until Emmett’s passing on 11/1/2021.
+Billboard charting New Age artist Michael Kollwitz is a Stickman, but he’s no drummer.
+He is one of few musicians who have mastered an unusual stringed instrument called ‘The Chapman Stick.’
+For over forty years, he has stayed true to his mission to bring The Stick’s unique music to as many people as he can.
+In 1976, Michael was fortunate to cross paths with The Stick’s inventor, Emmett Chapman.
+To Michael’s delight, Emmett took him under his wing, and the two embarked on a teacher-student journey that has lasted that has lasted until Emmett’s passing on 11/1/2021.

 The Chapman Stick’s magic may well lie in the simplicity of its design.
 It’s part of the guitar family, and indeed, resembles the neck and head of a guitar, but is played more like a piano with two-handed tapping, and has an incredibly versatile range of sounds.
 With powerful, expressive qualities, the instrument provides players with endless possibilities, and Michael has harnessed these with virtuosic effect.

 Being a first-generation Stickman came with benefits for Michael.
 Consistently booked for musical gigs, he traveled extensively, opening for the Beach Boys one year, and earning raves for his one-of-a-kind performances along the way.
 By the early 2000s, he had amassed such a following that he decided to record his first solo album and join the festival and fair circuit to play music full time.
 Sacramento became home base, and with his typical flair, Michael became a fixture in the community as a performer in Old Sacramento.
 He had numerous television appearances and radio interviews in the Northern California market.
 In 2007, seeking new adventures, he relocated to Lahaina, Maui.